 Figure 3.
 Fit (solid line), with 95% confidence bounds (dashed lines), of the traditional von Bertalanffy growth function to total lengths and ages estimated from spines of Stonecat collected from the Great Chazy River, New York in 2011 and 2012.
 Ages have been adjusted to represent the number of observed annuli on the spine plus the fraction of growth completed in the year the fish was collected.
 Observations are plotted with a semi-transparent color such that darker points represent more observations.

 Figure 4.
-Mean total lengths-at-age for the two locations of this study (Great Chazy R. [NY] and LaPlatte R. [VT)]) and for four previous studies (Lake Erie (OH) [Gilbert 1953], Wisconsin streams [Paruch 1979], Vermillion River (SD) [Carlson 1966], and Ohio streams [Gilbert 1953]).
+Mean total lengths-at-age for the two locations of this study (LaPlatte R. [VT)] and Great Chazy R. [NY]) and for four previous studies (Lake Erie (OH) [Gilbert 1953], Wisconsin streams [Paruch 1979], Vermillion River (SD) [Carlson 1966], and Ohio streams [Gilbert 1953]).
 The LaPlatte River results were predicted from the fit of the von Bertalanffy growth function modified by Francis (1988) assuming a mean length at age 1 of 75 mm.
 The Great Chazy River results were predicted from the fit of the traditional von Bertalanffy growth function.
 The results from the other locations were either observed or back-calculated lengths-at-age.

 Figure 1.